HenrikAkseliValve/Nonogram/README.md

 in multiple lines.
 Rerunning the program appends to files.
 So reading "/tmp/data.1.txt" may become difficult if file is not occasionally removed.
+Profiling is meant to be used with "Tools/EmpiricalComplexity_Data_Analyzer.py" to get graphs on timing as size of nonograms grow.

 So optimized binary with profiling is:
 ```bash